HiteshKhandelwal901/Car_detection-_with_yolo/README.md

-Self driving cars capture images of the sourring frequently.
+Self driving cars capture images of the surrounding frequently.
 This system uses those image to detect objects (80 classes) present in the image.

 This system uses 23-layer deep CNN + Yolo algorithm to detect atlost 80 classes in one image